vippsas/vipps-developers/common-topics/transactiontext.md

 The `transactionText` can be up to 100 characters.

-We recommend the following, using the example "Vipps webshop":
+We recommend the following, using the example "Vipps web shop":

 | Operation | Recommended `transactionText` | Not recommended |
 |:----------|:------------------------------|-----------------|